ghc/ghc/docs/users_guide/using-optimisation.rst

     of a unconditionally jump, we replace all jumps to A by jumps to the successor of A.

     This is mostly done during Cmm passes.
 However this can miss corner cases.
-So at -O2 we run the pass again at the asm stage to catch these.
+    So at ``-O2`` this flag runs the pass again at the assembly stage to catch these.
+Note that due to platform limitations (:ghc-ticket:`21972`) this flag does nothing on macOS.

 .. ghc-flag:: -fblock-layout-cfg
     :shortdesc: Use the new cfg based block layout algorithm.